dwyl/phoenix-ecto-encryption-example/README.md

 stored in the row.
 As this is an `id` we use an `:integer` to store it in the DB.<sup>1</sup>

-Create the `user` schema using generator command:
+Create the `user` schema using the following generator command:
 ```sh
 mix phx.gen.schema User users email:binary email_hash:binary name:binary password_hash:binary key_id:integer
 ```